wp-plugins/constant-contact-forms-by-mailmunch/readme.txt

 * Monitor Constant Contact account activity
 * Use Constant Contact Interest Group/Segments
 * Add Constant Contact forms to posts, pages, or categories
-* Set forms to single or double opt-in for Constant Contact
+* Set Constant Contact forms to single or double opt-in for Constant Contact
 * Send Constant Contact welcome email
 * Customize the success message and submit button text
 * Redirect users to a page on submission